Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 This `cpuinfo application`_ is used to print the Nuclei RISC-V CPU information to help you to know what CPU features are present in this processor.

+You can also use openocd to probe the cpu feature, see https://doc.nucleisys.com/nuclei_tools/openocd/intro.html#nuclei-customized-features

 **How to run this application:**

 .. code-block:: shell